Updated for 2026

 Yes!
 Cachet is the most popular open-source, self-hosted status page system.
 It's free (BSD-3 license) and built with Laravel.
 You'll need to host it on your own infrastructure with MySQL/PostgreSQL/SQLite and optionally Redis for caching.
 This gives you complete control but requires technical resources to maintain.

-Do I need a status page if I use monitoring tools?
+Do I need a status page if I already use monitoring tools?

 What integrations should I look for in a status page alternative?